 Here is a list of important Dog Christmas Holiday Tips you should watch for to help keep your dog safe during the holidays.

 There are a few things you can do in order to keep the holidays safe and sound for both your tree and your dog.

 • Carefully place the lights on your tree with your dog in mind.
-Dogs are curious.
-Do not put the lights on the bottom branches.
-Your dog can get tangled in the lights, get burned and even be tempted to chew on them.
+Dogs can be curious.
+So, Do not put the lights on the bottom branches.
+Dogs can get tangled in the lights and get burned or even be tempted to chew on them.

 • Keep ornaments out of the way.
 Again, with your dog’s curiosity on high alert, they may see an ornament as a toy that is just begging to be played with.
 These beautiful ornaments can be potential choking hazards, can cause intestinal blockages if chewed, as well as cuts should any pieces become broken.